BladeZhenLei/Conjectures-Problems/README.md

 <br/>
 For $n\geq{4}$, we have $p_5$ divides $34276387$, and in general, $p_6$ or greater divides $4423$.
 <br/>
-(Note: this incredible general case result was obtained by another author which can be found under the same link.)
+(Note: this incredible general case result was obtained by another author which can be found under the same link).

-##

 <p/>